Britain and the U.S. Will Lead the World Again

 However, Britain and America’s brightest days are not history.
 Glowing within their remarkable past is the promise of a far more luminous future.

-The British and the Americans have long believed they were duty-bound, even destined, to lead the world.
-“The glory of the British Empire was its service to a cause that transcended Britain, that transcended history, that transcended time itself,” wrote Kirk Emmert in Winston S. Churchill on Empire.
+The British and the Americans long believed they were duty-bound, even destined, to lead the world.
+“The glory of the British Empire was its service to a cause that transcended Britain, that transcended history, that transcended time itself,” wrote Harry V. Jaffa in the Foreword to Winston S. Churchill on Empire.
 That cause was “to lift human life away from barbarism and savagery towards civilization and human excellence.”
-Churchill passionately devoted himself to promoting that empire and considered “the fostering of civilization” as its highest purpose.
+Churchill passionately devoted himself to promoting that Empire and “the fostering of civilization.”
 “Empire civilizes both the ruled and their rulers,” he wrote.

-All such human efforts are imperfect.
-But until recently, the fruits of the Anglo-American effort to benefit mankind have been more sweet than bitter.
-Bible prophecy reveals that there is an awesome reason for this—one that points back to ancient history, and yet illuminates an inspiring future.
+Britain dominated the 1800s and early 1900s.
+America has dominated since then.
+Both were imperfect, but both produced far more good than bad when compared to other great powers.
+Bible prophecy reveals that there is an awesome reason for this—one that points back to ancient history and yet illuminates an inspiring future.
 You can read about it in Herbert W. Armstrong’s book The United States and Britain in Prophecy (request a free copy).
 The reason is that these nations are the modern descendants of ancient Israel.

-The Bible shows that Israel was given a great responsibility.
-God chose this nation to represent Him, and to set an example for the world!
-Biblical history and prophecy show that God still intends for Israel’s descendants to fulfill this glorious purpose.
+The Bible records that God gave Israel a great responsibility: to represent Him and to set an example for the world!
+Biblical history and prophecy show that, in spite of their failings and sins and the imminent disastrous consequences, God still intends for Israel’s descendants to fulfill this glorious purpose.

-There is an outstanding example of this in Jeremiah, which was written for the “end time.”
-Chapter 13, verse 11, describes God wearing the nation of Israel like a man wearing a waistcloth or belt as a handsome ornament.
 “Here is the big overview.
 God created the tribes (later nations) of Israel for an incredible purpose,” Trumpet editor in chief Gerald Flurry writes.
 “They were created to be ‘a praise, and a glory’ to God.
 The nations of Israel were to cause the whole world to praise and glorify God!”
 (Jeremiah and the Greatest Vision in the Bible; request a free copy).
-This waistband was linen, just like the garments of Israel’s priests, which were made “for glory and for beauty” (Exodus 28:2).
+The garments of Israel’s priests were made “for glory and for beauty” (Exodus 28:2).
 The nation had a priestly calling (Exodus 19:5-6), which means a responsibility to serve other nations and point them to God.
-Israel was like a priestly garment worn by God Himself!
+Jeremiah 13:11 describes Israel as a priestly garment worn by God Himself!

 When John Winthrop spoke of America as a “city on a hill” in 1630, he issued a warning based on prophecies such as this: “We must consider that we will be as a city upon a hill.
 The eyes of all people are upon us, so that if we deal falsely with our God in this work we have undertaken and so cause Him to withdraw His present help from us, we shall be made a story and a byword throughout the world.”

-This is where Britain and America find themselves today—and it is going to get worse.
-The sun is setting on Anglo-American dominance.
-And when these nations fall, the world will plunge back into the blackness of barbarism and savagery.
+This is where Britain and America are now because of their sins.
+The sun is setting on Anglo-American dominance, and the world is plunging back into the blackness of barbarism and savagery.

-However, the Bible that prophesied this fall also prophesies that Britain and America’s brightest days are yet to come.
-Jeremiah 33 depicts a time yet future, after America and Britain have endured tribulation intended to correct them for their sins.
-It contains God’s promises to restore prosperity to them—and make them a positive example.
+However, the Bible that prophesied the great rise and terrible fall of the nations of Israel also prophesies that Britain and America’s brightest days are yet to come.
+Jeremiah 33 depicts the time after America and Britain have endured terrible tribulation as punishment and correction for their sins.
+God promises to restore prosperity to them—and make them a positive example.
 They will become “a praise and an honour before all the nations of the earth” (verse 9).

-God intends to help these nations become the positive example they have always struggled and failed to be.
-But it won’t be Pax Americana or the British Empire they will be promoting—but the peace of God, and the Kingdom of God.
-The King of kings will lift all human life toward civilization and excellence, and Britain and America, finally, will submit to Him—and become the beautiful, godly ornaments they were always intended to be.
+God will help these nations use that greatness to become the positive example they have always struggled and failed to be.
+Jesus Christ, King of kings, will be ruling the nations of Israel and the world and lifting all human life toward civilization and excellence.
+Britain and America finally will submit to Him, becoming the beautiful, godly ornaments they were always intended to be.
+It is and will be abundantly obvious that Israel’s greatness has nothing to do with the people of Israel and everything to do with the God of Israel!